skip navigation

 All 16 USHL teams play a total of 62 games.
 In the NTDP, the U17 Team plays approximately 35, and the U18 Team plays approximately 25 games.

-In the event that Team USA qualifies for the playoffs, the U17 Team would represent the NTDP in the chase for the Clark Cup (USHL championship), while the U18 Team is representing the United States at the International Ice Hockey Federation Under-18 World Championship against the best from countries like Canada and Russia.
+In the event that Team USA qualifies for the playoffs, the U17 Team would represent the NTDP in the chase for the Clark Cup (USHL championship), while the U18 Team is representing the United States at the International Ice Hockey Federation Under-18 Men's World Championship against the best from countries like Canada and Sweden.
 The U18 World Championship is the pinnacle event for the players in the NTDP.

 I don't understand overall vs. USHL record.
 Which is correct?
 Why isn't it just one record?